 10. Afghanistan (tie with Mauritania and Guinea-Bissau) – 30,000 visitors

-Surprisingly, lots of people travel to Afghanistan every year.
+Despite being riddled with war and one of the least travelled countries, surprisingly more people travel to Afghanistan every year than you may think.
 That includes a lot of military and NGO personnel as well as journalists and the media in general.
 However, there are a couple of companies who organise trips to discover the country’s beautiful mountains and what is left of its rich heritage.

 Fun fact about Afghanistan: I am not sure anyone can identify Afghanistan with fun.
-The country ranks second on the World Terrorism Index after Iraq and third most dangerous in the world according to the Global Peace Index in 2015 and the ongoing conflict has caused havoc.
+The country ranks second on the World Terrorism Index after Iraq (2018) and least peaceful in the world according to the Global Peace Index in 2019 where the ongoing conflict has caused havoc.

 Need to know: The safety situation in Afghanistan is volatile and things can change rapidly so make sure to check in advance and close to the date with your ground handler who will know better, or with people you may know who live there.